 This financial hardship policy applies to attorneys from MCCA member organizations, non-member organizations, or attorneys in public service.
 Attorneys who are unable to afford event registration fees due to financial hardship may petition for registration fee waivers or discounted registration fees.
-Full scholarships and discounts to attend MCCA’s conference are given priority to pro bono attorneys, judges, law professors, lawyers who work for nonprofit organizations, legal services organizations or government agencies, and unemployed attorneys with financial hardships.
-MCCA may waive or reduce the registration fee for MCCA conference at their discretion.
+Full scholarships and discounts to attend MCCA’s conference are given priority to pro bono attorneys, judges, law professors, lawyers who work for nonprofit organizations, legal services organizations, or government agencies, and unemployed attorneys with financial hardships.
+MCCA may waive or reduce the registration fee for the MCCA conference at their discretion.

 Any special needs for visual aids or auditory aids must be sent to firstname.lastname@example.org.